mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 1. Check the title of the landing page. - **done**
 2. Check the title of the mobile page. - **done**
-3. Chek if the products are sorted by name following these steps:
+3. Chek if the products are sorted by name following these steps: **done**
 	3.1.
 From the main page click on Mobile.

    	3.2.
 Grab the names of all products andstore them in a sorted array (A - Z).